mrrusof/mrrusof.github.io/_posts/2016-09-09-do-not-estimate-outloud.markdown

 anchoring is unconscious and is very difficult to overcome by sheer will or expertise.
 -->
 Anchoring bias is very difficult to overcome because it is unconscious and neither sheer will nor expertise are effective against it.

-Consider the following three experiments that illustrate anchoring bias.
+Consider the following three experiments.

 _Experiment 1.
 Anchoring happens unconsciously._
 [Wilson, Houston, and Etling](#wilson) applied the following experiment